Sweet-spot protection of hole spins in sparse arrays via spin-dependent magnetotunneling: Simulations in Ge devices

+We finally discuss the plunger gate dependence of the corrections for fixed tunnel coupling $t_c=9.6$ GHz in Fig.~\ref{fig:tunability}(d-f), where we show the changes in the in-plane $g$-factors.
+For simplicity, we focus on the symmetric case and find that the plunger gate has a stronger effect on the localized $g$-matrices than on the spin-dependent magnetotunneling terms.
+We observe that the plunger gate steadily shifts the effective $g$-factors independently of detuning, with little effect on $\hat{g}_\mathrm{T}$.
+This is expected from Eq.~\eqref{eq:gt}, where the dependence on size in Eq.~\eqref{eq:gt} is mostly ruled by the ratio of anisotropy $L_x^2/L_y^2$, which barely changes for the set of gate voltages used in this work, with quasi-circular quantum dots.
+We note the change in trend of the effective $g$-factor $g^{(y)}$ in Fig.~\ref{fig:tunability}(e) around $\bar{V}=-0.12$~V, consistent with a zero and reversal of $g\boldsymbol{e}_y$, as observed experimentally~\cite{wang2024operating}.

-On the contrary, when $t_c$ is large enough the spin-dependent magneto-tunneling correction provides a mechanism that breaks the monotonous $g$-factor behavior, potentially providing one or more sweet spots in some cases.
-This happens as an example for $g^{(y)}$ when $t_c\geq 5$ GHz, and we will explore this in more detail in the next section.
-The effective $g_\mathrm{T}$-factors are plotted as a function of $t_c$ in Fig.~\ref{fig:tunability}(d).
+From these results, we conclude that the most efficient way to tune the $g_\mathrm{T}$ factors is to modulate the tunnel coupling.
+To quantify this more explicitly, the effective $g_\mathrm{T}$-factors are plotted as a function of $t_c$ in Fig.~\ref{fig:tctunability}.
 In our setup and chosen Wannier basis set, the $\hat{g}_\text{T}$-matrix is approximately diagonal but deviations may arise due to strain as discussed in Appendix~\ref{app:strain}.
 We find that the $\hat{g}_\mathrm{T}$ matrix tends to zero as $t_c\rightarrow 0$ and it increases with $t_c$, as expected from Eq.~\eqref{eq:gt}.
 The effective $g_\mathrm{T}$-factors are in the $0-0.1$ range, thus are in the same order of magnitude as the in-plane $g$-factors of the quantum dots ($0-0.5$), and therefore give rise to sizable corrections.

-We finally discuss the plunger gate dependence of the corrections for fixed tunnel coupling $t_c=9.6$ GHz in Fig.~\ref{fig:tunability}(e-f), where we show the changes in the in-plane $g$-factors.
-For simplicity, we focus on the symmetric case and find that the plunger gate has a stronger effect on the localized $g$-matrices than on the spin-dependent magneto-tunneling terms.
-We observe that the plunger gate steadily shifts the effective $g$-factors independently of detuning, with little effect on $\hat{g}_\mathrm{T}$.
-This is expected from Eq.~\eqref{eq:gt}, where the dependence on size in Eq.~\eqref{eq:gt} is mostly ruled by the ratio of anisotropy $L_x^2/L_y^2$, which barely changes for the set of gate voltages used in this work, with quasi-circular quantum dots.
-We note the change of sign of the effective $g$-factor $g^{(y)}$ in Fig.~\ref{fig:tunability}(f), which has been observed experimentally~\cite{wang2024operating}.